 Testing for Bacteria

-Have students see where the most bacteria is lurking.
+Have students see where the most bacteria are lurking.
 This experiment is great if you want a lab that has guaranteed results.
-There is always some kind of bacteria lurking somewhere just waiting to grow ripe on student's Petri dish.
+There is always some kind of bacteria lurking somewhere, just waiting to grow in a student's Petri dish.

 - Prepared Petri dishes, three per student

 - Painter's tape

 Material notes: You can also purchase sterile Petri dishes and agar separately; however, it is much more likely students will contaminate the plate before they swab.